warphunter/srch/README.md

 In the manual page srch.1 (or in srch.man which is preformatted), you will find lots of examples and speed comparisons with find(1).

 Srch is tested and supported on Linux, FreeBSD, OpenBSD, MacOS, AIX, HP-UX, Solaris, Windows.
 You can use MinGW on Linux to compile it for Windows, or Cygwin directly on Windows.
 You can even compile it on a matching FreeBSD release and run it under the hood (in the system shell) of a NetApp cDOT node.
 To find the right FreeBSD version, you can run "file /bin/cat" in the NetApp system shell.
 After compilation and copying the resulting FreeBSD srch binary to the /var/home/diag/bin folder (which are already included in the PATH) on your NetApp node, you are ready to srch through the various virtual file servers (SVMs) under the /clus mount point.

+Srch may actually be the fastest publicly available file search tool - just test it and compare run-times with other tools (like fd-find) to see for yourself :).